agilekidz/stack/README.md

 ### Express - HTTP library

+Fast and minimalistic web framework for JavaScript with support for routing, middleware, and a bunch of other things.

 #### Documentation

 The documentation for Express can be found [here](https://expressjs.com/).

 ### TypeORM - abstraction layer over the database

+TypeORM is an ORM (Object Relational Mapper) for TypeScript, simply put it is an abstraction over a relational database, such as PostgreSQL.
+Working with an ORM is much easier that managing raw SQL queries, but has some overhead.

 #### Documentation